AdaGold/group-fansite/README.md

 We will use HTML & CSS to create a static site whose content is a fansite about something your group is passionate about.
 Your group fansite should contain a home page with some introductory information about your chosen topic, fun facts about your topic, and pictures showcasing your topic.

 ### Sample Site
-View this sample fansite here.
+View a simple sample website [here](https://adaanswers.github.io/group-fansite-example/index.html).

 ## Learning Goals:
 - Practice creating semantic HTML